coopersmith/cooper-site/_notes/City-Guides/Guide to Cobble Hill.md

 “Fresh fish is not cheap.
 Cheap fish is not fresh” is the sign that greets you

 **🥖 Bien Cuit**
-Saturday morning errands usually include a stop for a few fresh loaves of whatever looks great.
+Saturday mornign errands usually include a stop for a few fresh loaves of whatever looks great.

 **🥩 Paisanos Butcher Shop** + **🥩Dellapietras**
 I’m not sure what we did to deserve two outstanding butchers in the neighborhood, but it makes me upset I don’t have a good grill.

-**🥙 Damascus**
-The best shawarma in the city.